ArduPilot/ardupilot_wiki/plane/source/docs/airframe-disco.rst

 The usual way to fly a Disco with ArduPilot is with a SBUS receiver and matching transmitter.
-You can also fly without a transmitter, but that is only recommanded for advanced users who are very familiar with automated flight control with ArduPilot.
+You can also fly without a transmitter, but that is only recommended for advanced users who are very familiar with automated flight control with ArduPilot.
 We hope to support the Disco WiFi based transmitter in ArduPilot in the future.